Chas McCormick Preview, Player Props: Astros vs. Rangers

 Chas McCormick At The Plate

-- McCormick has driven in a run in 32 games this year (34.4%), including 18 games with more than one RBI (19.4%).
-He has also driven home three or more of his team's runs in six contests.
+- McCormick has picked up an RBI in 35.1% of his games this season, with more than one RBI in 19.1% of his games.
+He has also produced three or more runs in six contests.

-- He has scored in 43.0% of his games this year, with two or more runs scored in 9.7%.
+- He has scored a run in 41 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.